 Corso Umberto, Olbia's walkable center.
 Source: RENTAL12 media library.

-Three days is a long weekend, not a holiday.
+Three days in Sardinia is a long weekend, not a holiday.
 The trick is picking what to leave out.
-Our operator-built 72-hour plan skips Costa Smeralda driving tours and a nuraghe visit in favor of one flagship La Maddalena boat day, a walkable Olbia arrival, and a final-morning Pittulongu swim before the airport.
+Our operator-built Sardinia 3 day itinerary from Olbia skips Costa Smeralda driving tours and a nuraghe visit in favor of one flagship La Maddalena archipelago boat day, a walkable Olbia old town arrival, and a final-morning Pittulongu swim before OLB departure.
 One base, one boat, two beaches.
-Total budget €180 to €220 per person.
+Total budget €180–€220 per person excluding accommodation.
+Suitable for first-time Sardinia visitors, couples, and European weekend flyers from London, Munich, Milan, or Frankfurt — direct OLB routes run April through October.

 Is 3 days enough for Sardinia?
 Yes, if you skip the cultural detours and anchor on one boat day plus beach rotation.
 Any attempt to fit Costa Smeralda touring, a boat, and a culture visit into 72 hours is how weekends become exhausting.